lateplate/lateplate.github.io/_posts/2013-04-11-commuting-in-our-nissan-leaf-is-8x-cheaper-than-a-gas-car.md

 ---
 layout: post
 title: Commuting in our Nissan Leaf is 8x cheaper than a gas car
+type: default
 ---

 You read that right.
 Let's do some math to prove it.

 Since electric and gas are measured in different units and capacities, I needed to calculate the cost to drive 1 mile for each.

 [My wife](https://twitter.com/juliekim2) drives a moderate 18 miles per day to and from work.
 This is normal.
 [Most people drive less than 40 miles per day](http://gm-volt.com/2007/12/06/how-did-gm-determine-that-78-of-commuters-drive-less-than-40-miles-per-day/).